project-robius/.github/profile/README.md

 We plan to introduce a pre-alpha version of the full Robius system stack (everything beneath the application) by early-to-mid 2024, which will enable easier access to and integration of other platform/OS features alongside the UI toolkits.

-### Platform support
+### Platform support 🛠️

-[Click here for the table](https://project-robius.github.io/book/status.html#platform-support) of which projects support which features on which platforms.
+[📲 🖥️ 🌐 💻 🖱️ ⌨️ <br> ➡️ Click here for a table ⬅️](https://project-robius.github.io/book/status.html#platform-support) showing which projects support which features on which platforms.

 ## Key Community Projects